caroseuk/Fuse61-ElasticSearch/README.md

 <h4>Want to see what else you can do?</h4>

-Try some of the following...

-1. Add to the producer and consumer camel routes and checkout how cool hawtio is!
 2. Add the **insight-camel** profile to the child containers containing any camel routes to collect data on exchanges made.
 These can then be filtered from within the ElasticSearch web console.

 # Useful links